Lyme Bay Holidays, Lyme Regis

 The Regent Cinema

 The Regent was opened in 1937 by a local cinema operator, Mr Donald Hardy.
 It was designed by Bristol based architect W. H. Watkins who was responsible for a large number of cinemas in the Bristol and South West areas.
-It is designed in late Art Deco "streamlined" style.
+It was designed in late Art Deco "streamlined" style.
 Originally it had a "Hollophane" lighting system: motorised dimmers slowly changed and mixed red, blue and green lights, concealed in troughs, to bathe the auditorium and elaborate wave-like proscenium surround in coloured light.
-Other than thorough refurbishment there have been very few (and no structural) alterations.
-On the basis that it is a very fine example of a small seaside-town Art Deco cinema which has survived intact it has been listed Grade 2.
-It is fitted with "Ultra" surround sound.
+Other than thorough refurbishment there had been very few (and no structural) alterations.
+On the basis that it was a very fine example of a small seaside-town Art Deco cinema which had survived intact it has been listed Grade 2.
+It was fitted with "Ultra" surround sound.

 Lyme Regis Town Band